What Is ADHD?

-Approximately two-thirds of the time, other disorders can be present along with ADHD.
-While the disorder does not lead to psychological problems, research has shown that children with ADHD are more likely to experience other mental health problems; these include but are not limited to:
+Approximately two-thirds of the time, other disorders occur along with ADHD.
+While the disorder does not lead to psychological problems, research has shown that children with ADHD are more likely to experience other mental health problems.

 Some of the factors that may play a role in the development of ADHD are:

 Genetics: the disorder often runs in the family and can be passed down through blood relatives who have the condition or other mental health disorders